davidalliger/servo/README.md

 ## Implementation

 Servo utilizes the public API for OpenAI's powerful AI model, GPT-3.
-The client sent a POST request to the API, and the API return's Servo's response.
+The client sends a POST request to the API, and the API return's Servo's response.
 The application was built using the React frontend library.
-The App component contains a form with a controlled input, which updates certain stateful variables.
-When the form is submitted, a fetch request with a method of "POST" is sent to the external API, and the response gets recorded and displayed below.
+The App component contains a form with a controlled text input, which updates certain stateful variables on change.
+When the form is submitted, a fetch request with a method of "POST" is sent to the external API, and the response gets recorded and displayed below the form.

 ![servo-3](https://user-images.githubusercontent.com/88861592/167978396-caedcbed-4443-4f8a-aa2d-516b90918890.PNG)